rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 System tests are usually the most valuable as they validate your system as a whole.
 The hardest bugs usually emerge only when components are used together.
 PBT/fuzzing is scope-agnostic, so it makes a whole lot of sense to also apply it in system tests.

-There are two approaches I went with for this: the infamous deterministic simulation testing (DST) and traditional full-system fuzzing.[^4]
+There are two approaches I went with for this: the infamous [deterministic simulation testing (DST)](https://www.youtube.com/watch?v=4fFDFbi3toc) and traditional full-system fuzzing.[^4]

 DST is basically just a system-scoped property-based test.
 Sure, it involves extra steps like replacing non-deterministic components (e.g. network, disk, clock, etc.) with deterministic counterparts, but the overall flow is the same as regular fuzzing or stateful PBT.
-If you like to learn more about DST, I recommend reading [Antithesis's DST primer](https://antithesis.com/resources/deterministic_simulation_testing/) or [Phil Eaton's blog post](https://notes.eatonphil.com/2024-08-20-deterministic-simulation-testing.html).
+If you want to learn more about DST, I recommend reading [Antithesis's DST primer](https://antithesis.com/resources/deterministic_simulation_testing/) or [Phil Eaton's blog post](https://notes.eatonphil.com/2024-08-20-deterministic-simulation-testing.html).

 The main pitch of DST is that it finds the most outlandish bugs for you while keeping them perfectly reproducible, but as I eventually learned, it's not the silver bullet I initially thought it was.
 More on this later!

-The other approach is an E2E test where we fuzz the system in its production configuration, i.e. replacing the non-deterministic components.
+The other approach is an E2E test where we fuzz the system in its production configuration, i.e. without replacing non-deterministic components.
 This means that the test runs in wall clock time and that they may be flaky, but it provides more coverage as the bugs it catches may not show up in DST.
 This follows the same principles as [TigerBeetle's Vortex](https://tigerbeetle.com/blog/2025-02-13-a-descent-into-the-vortex/).

 ### Testing with Intent